-Shock resistance is Moze’s major weakness, anything we can do to mitigate it is worth investing in.
-The max shield capacity is great.
-The main thing holding this skill back is that it shares a tier with Thin Red Line and Drowning in Brass.
+Shock resistance is a shield’s major weakness, anything we can do to mitigate it is worth investing in.
+The max shield capacity and recharge rate are great.
+The main thing holding this skill back is that it shares a tier with Drowning in Brass.

 Full Can of Whoop-Ass

 Entering Iron Bear causes Moze’s and her allies’ shields to immediately begin recharging at an increased Shield Recharge Rate.

 Shield Recharge Rate +25%